-Dr. Xuechen Jiao of McNeill Research Group at Monash University carried out grazing incidence wide angle X-ray scattering (GIWAXS) measurements at the Australian Synchrotron to gain morphological information on pure and blended thin films.
+Dr. Xuechen Jiao of the McNeill Research Group at Monash University carried out grazing-incidence wide-angle X-ray scattering (GIWAXS) measurements at the Australian Synchrotron to gain morphological information on pure and blended thin films.

 “By changing the chemical structure of the organic compound, a promising boost in efficiency was successfully achieved in an already high-performing organic solar cells” said Jiao.
 “GIWAXS gave us information about how the donor and acceptor molecules crystallised and aggregated within the thin films, as well as the orientation of the crystallites with respect to the substrates.”

 The technique is highly useful in investigating crystal structures of a range of soft-matter thin films of conductive polymers, such as organic solar cells and organic transistors.

 “The intensity of beam a the Australian Synchrotron provides a super high-flux, that means information can be acquired in about three seconds, compared with conventional XRD which takes about an hour,” said Jiao.

 Modifications to non-fullerene small molecule acceptor in organic thin film for solar cells improve efficiency

 “Changes in colour in two-dimensional GIWAX patterns represent changes in diffraction intensity which allow you to see how the unit cell changes.”

 In an experiment to examine crystalisation and aggregation behaviour, GIWAXS was implemented on single-component thin films, ITC, C8-ITC, PBDB-T and PFDB-T, with and without thermal annealing at 160C.